 As a part-time student, you’ll study alongside full-time students.
 Our lectures and seminars are held during the day and not at evenings and weekends.
 The academic year is divided into two semesters, the first runs from mid-September to mid-December (with exams in January) and the second semester runs from late January to May (with exams in June).

-You’ll typically spend one day a week on campus for lectures and seminars, and approximately 125 hours of independent study per module.
+You’ll typically spend two days a week on campus for lectures and seminars, and approximately 125 hours of independent study per module.
 The days of the week on which lectures and seminars take place depend upon the programme.
-You may be required to be on campus more than one day a week for certain modules or exams.
+You may be required to be on campus more than two days a week for certain modules or exams.

 Part-time students usually start their dissertation in the second year of study, and can develop their own topic (usually related to their job/employer) or choose from the list of topics proposed by Institute for Transport Studies staff and industrial partners.